Liyubov/mobility_analysis_openhumans/README.md

 The research questions here are:
 1. What are the properties of mobility data: how can be characterize and predict future patterns of human mobility (e.g. geolocation data)?
-2. How some factors in the city (e.g. weather, population size etc.) city network and distribution of bikes stations can influnece bike sharing functionality?
+2. How different factors (e.g. weather, population size, city network and distribution of bikes stations  etc.) can influnece mobility?
+E.g. how these factors may influence bike sharing functionality, public transport usage.

 General question: how livable is the city?
 Can we identify bottlenecks from the data of places, where people would like to go, but do not go for some reason.